EliteLoser/misc/PowerShell/STDockerPS/README.md

 I'll figure out something better later, hopefully.
 Maybe looking at source code and generating from that.

+There are two hashtable keys (values are ignored) that are special-cased: -PSForce and -Verbose.
+The dash is optional, for significantly increased brevity when passing the hash.
+This means that both `$ContainerVar.RmContainer( @{ "-PSForce" = $True } )` and `$ContainerVar.RmContainer( @{ PSForce = 1 })` will work equivalently.

+Using "PSForce" means it will not prompt (I made it prompt by default, seemed like a good idea at the time) before performing the requested action.
+Using "Verbose" means it will provide verbose output to output stream 4 while the ID is passed to STDOUT, output stream 1.

 ![alt tag](/img/stdockerps2.0.7.png)

 ![alt tag](/img/stdockerps-psobject-methods.png)